Starting a Texas LLC

 You can get a sales tax permit for your LLC online via WebFile.
 There is no charge.

-Tips on preventing telemarketing: The sales tax permit asks for a phone number.
-We recommend not using your actual cell or home number, because you’ll get a ton of annoying marketing calls. .
+The sales tax permit asks for a phone number.
+We recommend not using your actual cell or home number, because you’ll get a ton of annoying marketing calls.
 Check out Phone.com or Sonetel.
 You can get a pretty cheap phone number and use it as a “voicemail only” number.

-Resale Certificate: Your Texas LLC can use a Resale Certificate (Form 01-339) to buy goods for the purpose of resale without paying sales tax.
+Your LLC can use a Resale Certificate (Form 01-339) to buy goods for the purpose of resale without paying sales tax.
 Form 01-339 can be downloaded from the Resale Certificate FAQ page.

-Local license or permit: Depending on where your Texas LLC is located and the industry it is in, you may need a local (city, town, etc.) business license or permit to legally operate.
+Depending on where your Texas LLC is located and the industry it is in, you may need local (city, town, etc.) business licenses or permits to legally operate.
 Since there are far too many cities and towns to list here, it’s best to call your local municipality for guidance.
 You can also find a list of licenses here:

-- List of licenses on the Department of Licensing & Regulation website
+- List of licenses on the Department of Licensing and Regulation website

 - Texas Commission on Environment Quality has a list of permits and licenses you may need